ralucabrumar/interactive-content/EN/02-Methods/04-Methods-with-Parameters.md

 }
 ```

-You can pass zero or several parameters.
+You can pass in any amount of parameters.

-You can pass parameters of different types as well.
+You can pass in parameters of different types as well.

-Each parameter should be given a type followed by a name.
+Each parameter should hold a specific data type followed by its name.

 ```Java
 public static void printStudent(String name, int age, double grade) {